linkerd/website/linkerd.io/content/2.16/reference/architecture.md

 * [Under the hood of Linkerd's state-of-the-art Rust proxy, Linkerd2-proxy](/2020/07/23/under-the-hood-of-linkerds-state-of-the-art-rust-proxy-linkerd2-proxy/)

+### Meshed Conncections

+When one pod establishes a TCP connection to another pod and both of those pods are injected with the Linkerd proxy, we say that the connection is *meshed*.
+The proxy in the pod that initiated the connection is called the *outbound* proxy and the proxy in the pod that accepted the connection is called the *inbound* proxy.

+The *outbound* proxy is responsible for service discovery, load balancing, circuit breakers, retries, and timeouts.
+The *inbound* proxy is responsible for enforcing authorization policy.
+Both *inbound* and *outbound* proxies report traffic metrics about the traffic they send and receive.

 ### Linkerd init container

 The `linkerd-init` container is added to each meshed pod as a Kubernetes [init